yisusworldwide/my-react-apps/README.md

 This is a responsive Todo List, written in ReactJS, where you can add, toggle and delete todos.

 ## Technical infomation
-Todo list written in React language and created with Vite. https://vitejs.dev/
+This project is created with Vite. https://vitejs.dev/

+The data is stored in LocalStorage via 'useEffect' function.

 ## Procedure
 With NPM in your local console: